NewsLocal NewsFlathead County

 Public Hearing

-LAKESIDE — A hot button issue in the Flathead was discussed Thursday afternoon in Lakeside as the Montana Department of Environmental Quality hosted a public hearing regarding proposed expansion of a wastewater system.
+LAKESIDE — A hot button issue in the Flathead was discussed Thursday afternoon in Lakeside as the Montana Department of Environmental Quality (DEQ) hosted a public hearing regarding a proposed expansion of a wastewater system.

-The proposed location of a future groundwater control system roughly one mile north of Flathead Lake, drew mixed reactions from Flathead residents during the public hearing.
+The proposed location of a future groundwater control system, roughly one mile north of Flathead Lake, drew mixed reactions from Flathead residents during the public hearing.

 “We all really care about Flathead Lake and the water quality here in the valley, this is a major decision that effects everyone in the county,” said Citizens for a Better Flathead Executive Director Mayre Flowers.

-“They need to find another location, the existing district needs to continue but it does need to expand in the scale that is being proposed, it can’t sustain that.”
+“They need to find another location; the existing district needs to continue, but it does need to expand in the scale that is being proposed, it can’t sustain that.”

+The proposed permit would update the current treatment facility to accept, treat, and handle wastewater.
 A new facility would then discharge the treated wastewater into state groundwater through rapid infiltration basins.

 Lakeside resident Ric Gregson voiced his support for approval of the permit.